wiwa1978/blog-hugo-netlify/content/devops/2021-02-04-FlaskBasic-Docker.md

 Also, if you want to follow along with this post, you should install `Docker Desktop`.
 You can download it [here](https://www.docker.com/products/docker-desktop).

 Here are some screenshots of Docker Desktop right after installation.
-You will see we have no local images.
+You'll notice in the screenshot below we don't have local images.

 ![flask-basic](/images/2021-02-04-1.png)